What Is School Abuse?

 Institutional Abuse In Schools

-School abuse can be found in all types of K-12 schools.
+School abuse can occur in all types of K-12 schools and on college campuses.
 Cases of sexual harassment, assault and abuse have been reported in public schools, private schools and religious schools.
 Even with strict policies and enforcement, school abuse can happen anywhere.

 Public School Sex Abuse